 All Land, Naval and Air forces were connected to the Turkish General Staff, Gendarmerie forces were connected to the Land forces, and Coast Guard is connected to the Naval forces.
 But after the Coup tentative in July 2016 the Government has changed these procedures under the State of Emergency (OHAL) rule.
 Now, all Land, Naval and Air forces are connected directly to the Minister of National Defence and the Gendarmerie forces and Coast Guard are connected to the Interior Affairs Ministry.

-The Chief of General Staff (General Yasar Guler since 2018) is appointed by the President as Commander of the Armed Forces and is responsible to the Prime Minister.
+The Chief of General Staff (General Metin Gurak since August 2023) is appointed by the President as Commander of the Armed Forces and is responsible to the Prime Minister.
 His office is coordinated with the Ministry of National Defense who is also responsible to the Premiere.
 The Council of Ministers is responsible to Turkish Grand National Assembly for national security and the preparation of the Armed Forces to defend the country.
 However, authority to declare a State of War and send Turkish Armed Forces to foreign countries or allow foreign armed forces to be stationed in Turkey rests with Turkish Grand National Assembly (TBMM).

 Land Forces are organized into; 4 Corps Command (1st Army in Marmara area, 2nd Army in the Southeast, 3rd Army in the Northeast, Aegean Army in the Aegean region), Land Forces Training & Doctrine Command, and Land Forces Logistic Command.
 The country is divided into four military sectors on the basis of strategic conditions of terrain, logistics, communications, and the potential external threat.
 These sectors are assigned to four field armies, the first three of which would come under NATO command in the event of a NATO reinforced alert.